Dark1NF1N17Y/Video-Compressor/README.md

 > Avoid Entering Wrong Output Extension Or Forget Entering It

 > [!IMPORTANT]
-> Quality Get Less `Ex: 3 Hour Film Will Be Pixeled` So Choose The Best Settings For Your Video
+> It May Be Pixeled `Ex: 3 Hour Film` So Get The Best Settings

 ## To Do List